Edu Campabadal

-Eduard "Edu" Campabadal Clarós (born 26 January 1993) is a Spanish professional footballer.
+Eduard "Edu" Campabadal Clarós (born 26 January 1993) is a Spanish professional footballer who plays for Primera Federación club Avilés.
 Mainly a right back, he can also play as a central defender.

 Club career

 Wigan Athletic

 Born in Tarragona, Catalonia, Campabadal joined Wigan Athletic in July 2012 after being released by FC Barcelona.
 He made his debut for the first team on 19 May 2013 on the final day of the Premier League season in a 2–2 draw against Aston Villa.

 Córdoba

 On 21 July 2013, Campabadal signed a two-year deal with Córdoba CF in Segunda División, being initially assigned to the reserves in Segunda División B. He made his first-team debut on 8 December, starting in a 1–2 away loss against Real Zaragoza.

 Campabadal appeared in 17 matches during the 2013–14 season, as the Andalusians returned to La Liga after a 42-year absence.
 On 12 September 2014 he made his debut in the competition, starting in a 1–1 away draw against UD Almería but being replaced in the 68th minute due to an injury.